 Addo also has the biggest coastal dunefield in the southern hemisphere and the world’s largest Cape gannet breeding population, not to mention a pretty sizeable breeding colony of penguins.
 The park is rich in cultural and archaeological history, with rock art in the Zuurberg mountains and strandloper middens containing shells and fragments of stone implements in the Alexandria dunefield.

-Things to do on an Addo Elephant Park safari
+Things to do at Addo Elephant National Park

 Addo Main Camp